Electric fields and substrates dramatically accelerate spin relaxation in graphene: Results

-Figure~\ref{fig:tauCarrComp} shows our first-principles calculations of spin-phonon relaxation in graphene with and without electric field, and graphene on hBN, each as a function of carrier density (doping).
-As discussed already above, the ratio $\tau_{s\perp}/\tau_{s\parallel}$ deviates substantially from 1/2 only for graphene on hBN (FIG.~\ref{fig:tauCarrComp}(a)), and the simple DP formula estimate based on the SO field direction only captures part of this dramatic effect seen in our first-principles calculations and experiment.
-The D'yakonov Perel (DP) mechanism\cite{dyakonov1972spin} is the predominant simplified picture of spin-phonon relaxation in inversion-symmetry-broken systems, in contrast to the Elliott-Yafet (EY) mechanism\cite{elliott1954theory,yafet1963g} for inversion-symmetric systems.
-Briefly, in the EY case, SO-based spin mixing facilitates spin-flip transitions between pairs of Kramers degenerate states, leading to a direct correlation between spin-phonon and other electron-phonon relaxation processes, such as $\tau_s \propto \tau_p$, the momentum relaxation time.
+We next discuss the effect of the changes due to electric field and hBN substrate in the SO field as well as the electron-phonon interaction on the spin relaxation time.
+In addition to the direct FPDM simulations detailed above, we also present spin lifetimes calculated using models for two idealized limits: the Elliot-Yafet (EY) mechanism for inversion-symmetric systems,\cite{elliott1954theory, yafet1963g} and D'yakonov-Perel' (DP) mechanism for inversion-symmetry-broken systems.\cite{dyakonov1972spin} Briefly, in the EY case, SO-based spin mixing facilitates spin-flip transitions between pairs of Kramers degenerate states, leading to a direct correlation between spin-phonon and other electron-phonon relaxation processes, such as $\tau_s \propto \tau_p$, the momentum (carrier) relaxation time $\tau_p$.
 In contrast, the DP mechanism involves electron spins precessing between scattering events due to the internal SO magnetic field, resulting in $\tau_s \propto \tau^{-1}_{p}$.
-Our first-principles calculations in FIG.~\ref{fig:tauCarrComp}(b) show a weak positive correlation between $\tau_s$ and $\tau_p$ in inversion-symmetric free-standing graphene, which switches to a weak negative correlation when inversion symmetry is broken with an applied electric field, and a stronger negative correlation when that symmetry is broken by an hBN substrate.
-This qualitatively matches the switch from EY to DP mechanism upon inversion symmetry breaking,\cite{tombros2008graphAnistropy, avsar2011GraphSiO2Temp, zomer2012ChBNlongdistSpinhighmob, tuan2016graphehPuddle, gurram2018ChBNSpinTransReview} but neither simplified mechanism explains the trends in the first-principles predictions quantitatively.
+The constant of proportionality in these two relations vary in literature because of the simplifications adopted for SO fields.\cite{fabian1998spin, leyland2007oscillatory, vzutic2004spintronics} Here, for EY, we choose~\cite{Xu-Ge}